Otto C.C. Lin

-Otto Lin (born Chui Chau Lin (林垂宙) in 1938) is a researcher, academic, executive in the high-technology sector, and entrepreneurship advocate.
+Otto Chui Chau Lin (林垂宙; born 1938) is a Taiwanese chemist.

 Early life and education

-Otto Lin was born Chui Chau Lin (林垂宙) in Shantou, Guangdong, China, in 1938.
-He came to Hong Kong as a refugee and went to Taiwan in 1953 where education at the K-12 level was free.
-He attended National Taiwan University and received a BS in chemical engineering in 1960.
+Otto Lin was born in Shantou, Guangdong, China, in 1938.
+He came to Hong Kong as a refugee and went to Taiwan in 1953.
+He attended National Taiwan University and graduated with a Bachelor of Science in chemical engineering in 1960.
 After serving in the ROTC, he was admitted to the University of Illinois at Champaign-Urbana for post-graduate studies.
 Later he transferred to Columbia University in New York City, receiving a PhD in 1967 in chemistry.
 His doctoral research was on the relationship of macromolecular conformation and hydrodynamic properties of DNA.

 1967: working at Du Pont on innovations in polymer rheology

 Lin was recruited by Du Pont de Nemours and Company in Wilmington, Delaware to explore the role of rheology in polymer coatings.
 Working at both Marshall Laboratory in Philadelphia and the Experimental Station in Wilmington, he focused on developing polymer coating systems in compliance with air pollution control regulations gradually being introduced in the United States.
 His assignment was multi-faceted involving coordinating technical studies in polymer science, rheological design, application engineering and field services.
 Later the assignment was broadened to include electronic circuit products.

 The Du Pont experience gave him insights on the pursuit of innovation in many leading U. S. corporations such as General Motors, General Electrics, IBM, AT&T, and Boeing.
 All were clients he would call to resolve application issues involving innovative Du Pont-trademarked materials.
 Later in 1987, when he attended the Advanced Management Program (AMP, Class 101) at the Harvard University Graduate School of Business, he expounded the value of multi-disciplinary collaboration in problem-solving even for companies of competing interests.